Istiaq-Hossain-Shawon/shipping-rates-middleware/README.md

 # Shipping Rates Middleware REST API Documentation

-This API provides functionality to retrieve shipping rates of two logistics company  **city link** and **jt express** based on user input.
+This API provides functionality to retrieve shipping rates of two logistics company  **City Link Express** and **JT Express** based on user input.
 The API is secured with JWT token authentication and can be accessed through HTTP requests.
 ## Getting started
 To start using the API, you will need to have a valid JWT token.
 To obtain a token, you can send a POST request to `/api/requesttoken` endpoint with a valid username and password in the request body.